rails/rails/guides/source/asset_pipeline.md

 These manifest files contain _directives_ - instructions that tell Sprockets which files to require in order to build a single CSS or JavaScript file.
-With these directives, Sprockets loads the files specified, processes them if necessary, concatenates them into one single file and then compresses them (if `Rails.application.config.assets.compress` is true).
+With these directives, Sprockets loads the files specified, processes them if necessary, concatenates them into one single file and then compresses them (based on value of `Rails.application.config.assets.js_compressor`).
 By serving one file rather than many, the load time of pages can be greatly reduced because the browser makes fewer requests.
 Compression also reduces file size, enabling the browser to download them faster.

 For example, a new Rails application includes a default